samyemad/asynchronous-service-communication/docs/SecondApproach.md

 1. Notification service listens for the `AuthorizationDecisionCallback` from Kafka.
 2. Attempts to deliver the decision to the callback URL.
 3. A successful callback is logged in the `CallbackDeliveryOutbox`, and `CallbackDeliverySucceeded` is published to Kafka.
-4. A failed callback is retried via the `CallbackDeliveryOutbox` and `CallbackFailed` event.
+4. A failed callback is stored in the `CallbackDeliveryOutbox` and `CallbackFailed` event.

 ### Event Publishing (Retry Mechanism):
 1. A cron job or command picks up both `CallbackFailed` and `CallbackDeliverySucceeded` events from the `CallbackDeliveryOutbox` and publishes them to Kafka.